silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/manage_users/sync-your-business-hub-with-your-external-app.md

 ---
-description: This article describes how to sync your business hub with your seat-based and paid social apps.
+description: "This article describes how to sync your business hub with your seat-based and paid social apps."
 intercom_id: 9046205
 ---